Ear Cropping FAQs

 The answer to this question will depend very much on the breed of the dog.
 In general, however, with few exceptions, no puppy will ever be cropped at our office after 5 months of age.
 In general, Dobermans and Danes are cropped between 7 and 9 weeks of age.
 Boxers are cropped between 9 and 12 weeks.
 Pit bulls are done between 3 and 4 months of age.
 Smaller breeds like min pins and miniature schnauzers are cropped older — around 4 months of age.
 For all other breeds, you will need to contact us directly.
 These age estimations are based on the average size of the puppy and the average ear size for that breed at that age.
 Individuals can vary, and we prefer pet owners to call us so we can help determine the optimum age for each individual pet.

 A perfect crop can be a flop if the aftercare is not handled correctly.
 Most pit bulls, amstaffs, min pins, and miniature schnauzers require only 3 or 4 taping appointments and the ears will stand.
 Other breeds like Dobermans, Danes, and boxers may require 4-6 months of proper taping until the ears will stand.
-The length of the time for ear posting varies based on breed, ear crop length, and genetics (which can influence ear leather and shape on individual dogs.)
+The length of the time for ear posting varies based on breed, ear crop length, and genetics (which can influence ear leather and shape on individual dogs.), you may be posting 6 months to a year depending on the pet.
 We prefer that clients return to us for all the posting — it is important to us that the aftercare is handled properly so that the outcome of the cropping is the best possible.

 If you are looking for a particular look, we would recommend an ear crop consultation appointment.
 Each crop is done to compliment an individual dog’s look.
-We will not do a crop that we would consider unflattering to your dog, so if you ask us to do something that we don’t like, the answer would be “no.” Ear crops are designed based on an individual dog’s head, ear length and quality, the purpose of the pet (show or companion), and based on breed-specific standards.
+Ear crops are designed based on an individual dog’s head, ear length and quality, the purpose of the pet (show or companion), and based on breed-specific standards.